Swimming in the Dark: Synopsis

 Swimming in the Dark is a gay love story that takes place in the final years of the Polish People's Republic.
 The present time of the novel is the early 1980s.
-The main character, Ludwik, has emigrated from Poland to New York City where he follows the political situation in Poland on the news.
+Ludwik, has emigrated from Poland to New York City where he follows the political situation in Poland on the news.
 Written in the first-person, Swimming In the Dark takes the form of a letter from Ludwik to his former lover in Poland, Janusz, recounting and reflecting on their past relationship.

 Some years before, Ludwik, a recent college graduate, is spending his summer at an agricultural work camp in a rural part of the Polish People’s Republic.
 There he meets the slightly older Janusz, a working-class student from the countryside who has dedicated himself to the Communist Party as a way out of rural poverty.
 Ludwik has brought with him a contraband edition of Giovanni's Room by James Baldwin.
 Janusz asks Ludwig to lend him the book, and Baldwin's novel creates a shared awareness of their feelings for each other.
 After the camp closes and the other workers return to Warsaw, the two spend a few weeks camping in an isolated area, and, free from conformist social pressures, their romantic bond intensifies.

 After returning to Warsaw, the pair must meet in increasingly furtive and clandestine ways.
 As the trade-union movement of the day begins to incite more general public protests, Ludwik and Janusz have opposing thoughts and reflexes about whether to support the protests or accommodate themselves to the existing political structures and enjoy the advantages that favoured party members accrue.
 Janusz is pulled toward a romantic alliance with a young woman with a powerful political father.
 A gay man from Ludwik's past is arrested and gives Ludwik's name as a homosexual to receive a lenient sentence.
 Discovered, Ludwik flees Poland.